FBI agent shot and wounded in Brooklyn

 United States

+New York City Police Department Det.
+Sophia Mason deferred CNN's questions to the FBI.

+The FBI tweeted on Saturday that an agent was "wounded by gunfire" in Brooklyn and taken to a hospital but did not provide any other information.

-Terence Monahan, chief of department of the New York Police Department, tweeted Saturday night: "There are no outstanding suspects at this time.
+NYPD Chief of Department Terence Monahan tweeted Saturday night, "There are no outstanding suspects at this time.
 Expect a large police presence in the area of 92nd Street & Avenue N in #Brooklyn as the investigation continues.
 Wishing the agent a speedy recovery."

 CNN has reached out to the FBI for comment.